 • Tim Horvath, winner of Pushcart Press’s Raymond Carver Short Story Award for “The Understory”

 • Nathaniel Rich, author of “The Mayor’s Tongue” and the literary thriller “Odds Against Tomorrow”

 • Robin Ekiss, whose first poetry collection, “The Mansion of Happiness,” won the 2010 Shenandoah/Glasgow Prize for Emerging Writers

 • Marie-Helene Bertino, winner of the 2012 Iowa Short Fiction Award for her collection “Safe as Houses”

 • Jane Roper, author of the memoir “Double Time: How I Survived—and Mostly Thrived—Through the First Three Years of Mothering Twins” and the novel “Eden Lake”

 • Sheba Karim, author of the young adult novel “Skunk Girl”

 • Eleanor Henderson, an assistant professor of writing at Ithaca College, whose debut novel “Ten Thousand Saints” was named one of the 10 best books of 2011 by the New York Times

 The New Voices Festival is codirected by Eleanor Henderson and Chris Holmes, assistant professor of English.
 For a detailed schedule of events and more information about the participating writers, visit http://ithacanewvoices.wordpress.com.

-Originally published in Media Relations: Literary Festival at Ithaca College Will Highlight 'New Voices'.
+Originally published in IC News: Literary Festival at Ithaca College Will Highlight 'New Voices'.